AtjonTV/Ace-Prompts/README.md

 You want to use Ace Prompts elsewhere?
 Thankfully that is VERY easy.

-1. Open the respective JSON file of the Prompt you want.
+1. Open the respective TXT file of the Prompt you want.
-2. Locate the `params` key followed by the `system` key, inside of the `{}` from `params`
-3. Copy the text from inside the quotes, from `"` up until the end `",` (excluding the quotes and comma)
+2. Copy the complete prompt text
-4. Paste the Prompt into the `System Prompt` text input of your respective LLM Chat solution.
+3. Paste the Prompt into the `System Prompt` text input of your respective LLM Chat solution.

 ## License